ahmed-elgaml11/CAR-AGENCY-DB/README.md

 The CAR-AGENCY-DB project is a relational database system built to support car rental operations.
 It demonstrates my understanding of:
 Database schema design with tables and constraints.
 Query writing for data retrieval and manipulation.

+you can understand what you need from explanation.md in the REPO and after restoring the database you can understand the design , chech relations , relationships, and queries